AgoraIO/Docs-Source/.github/ISSUE_TEMPLATE/rewrite-a-document-according-to-the-new-architecture.md

 ---
 name: Rewrite a document according to the new architecture
 about: Describe this issue template's purpose here.
-title: Rewrite '<Doc Title>' doc in POC3 style
+title: Rewrite the '<Doc Title>' doc in POC3 style
 labels: ''
 assignees: saudsami